WayScience/CytoSnake/docs/tutorial.md

 ### Download data

-In this usage tutorial, we will be using data cell health datasets.
+In this usage tutorial, we will be using cell health datasets.

 You can download these datasets (quite large files):